-- We extend the language with an empty type ⊥ with an elimination form that allows programmers to apply the principle of explosion.
+- We extend the language with an empty type \bot with an elimination form that allows programmers to apply the principle of explosion.
 Importantly, eliminating high-level proofs of the empty type can refute impossible execution paths at any execution level.
 This feature means that proofs can exist at an erasable dependency level while being useful for programming.
-The consistency of DCOI^ω means that there is no closed term of the empty type. - We develop the theory of the observer-indexed propositional equality type in DCOI[∞] by enhancing the expressiveness of its elimination form, a label-aware variant of the J operator.
+The consistency of DCOI $^{\omega}$ means that there is no closed term of the empty type. - We develop the theory of the observer-indexed propositional equality type in $DCOI^{\omega}$ by enhancing the expressiveness of its elimination form, a label-aware variant of the J operator.
 We demonstrate that this form is more expressive than prior work by using it to derive the reasoning principle which states that equalities indistinguishable by a high observer are also indistinguishable by a low observer. - We provide a weak elimination form for level-indexed dependent pairs, from which we recover strong projections.
-We show that the weak elimination form for level-indexed pairs is more general than Liu et al.'s treatment of strong projections as primitives; our admissible second projection rule does not require a well-formedness check when a high-level observer projects the second component of a low-level pair. - We show that DCOI^ω is logically consistent (i.e. there is no inhabitant of the empty type) and weakly normalizing (i.e. every term can be reduced to a normal form).
+We show that the weak elimination form for level-indexed pairs is more general than Liu et al.'s treatment of strong projections as primitives; our admissible second projection rule does not require a well-formedness check when a high-level observer projects the second component of a low-level pair.

+- We show that DCOI^ω is logically consistent (i.e. there is no inhabitant of the empty type) and weakly normalizing (i.e. every term can be reduced to a normal form).
 Due to its expressive conversion rule, support for large eliminations, and infinite universe hierarchy, we cannot reuse proofs by Abel and Scherer [2012]; Geuvers [1994] by embedding DCOI^ω into their systems.
-Instead, we define a syntactic logical predicate to directly show the metatheoretic results as corollaries of the fundamental theorem.

-• Following Takahashi [1995] and Accattoli et al. [2019], we prove the standardization theorem, which states that every weakly normalizing term can be reduced to normal form by the deterministic leftmost-outermost reduction strategy.
+Instead, we define a syntactic logical predicate to directly show the metatheoretic results as corollaries of the fundamental theorem. - Following Takahashi [1995] and Accattoli et al. [2019], we prove the standardization theorem, which states that every weakly normalizing term can be reduced to normal form by the deterministic leftmost-outermost reduction strategy.
 From the standardization theorem and the weak normalization property, we show that type conversion is decidable.
 Furthermore, we can extract from our Coq proof an OCaml function that can be used as a decision procedure.

-All of our results have been developed using the Coq proof assistant and our proofs are available in our public repository at under the proofs directory.
-Furthermore, we have extended the prototype type checker by Liu et al. [2024], suitable for experimenting with the newly introduced features, which is also available under the impl directory.
+All of our results have been developed using the Coq proof assistant and our proofs are available in the supplementary materials under the proofs directory.
+Furthermore, we have extended the prototype type checker by Liu et al. [2024b], suitable for experimenting with the newly introduced features, which is also available under the impl directory.
+Finally, for reasons of space, not all rules specifying DCOI^ω can be included in this document.
+The remaining rules can be found in the reference appendix bundled in our supplementary material.